H0ngJu/atti/README.md

 # ATTI

 The project proposes a solution to help people with mild dementia with memory decline, which is characterized by "forgetting important memories from the past" and "forgetting to remember things in everyday life".
-Through Ati, a chatbot that can be found in the app, dementia patients can **recall meaningful memories from the past and build a regular life in the present and future**.
+Through Atti, a voicebot that can be found in the app, dementia patients can **<u>recall meaningful memories from the past and build a regular life in the present and future</u>**.

 Youtube : [[ATTI] - GDSC Solution Challenge 2024](https://www.youtube.com/watch?v=eCIppc-osqE)